TimoGuy/DemoEngine/TestGUI/ideapad.md

 ## Rendering

 - [x] Clouds
-- [ ] Better atmospheric scattering
+- [x] Better atmospheric scattering
+  - [x] Fixed the unusual clamping issue and fixes the rsi.
+Can't go to space yet unfortunately...
 - [ ] Fix raymarching issues with edge of Clouds
 - [ ] There's a red 0 in the luminance texture, fyi